Adam-Norberg/LC_SCP106/Plugin/Thunderstore/README.md

 ## Credits
 - The Model & inherited Animations for "SCP-106" (https://skfb.ly/o7zoA) by ThatJamGuy is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/). *I, the author of this mod (Dackie), have made some alterations and modifications to existing animations as well as new animation(s) not originally made by the creator (ThatJamGuy) of the model.*
+- 'SCP - Containment Breach' for the Sound Effects, Music, and Inspiration, along with the Character SCP-106 created by "Dr Gears".
 - Hamunii (and all people listed in their credits!) for the Template - https://github.com/Hamunii/LC-ExampleEnemy

 ## Afterwords